ycaesari/GettingAndCleaningData/CodeBook.md

 Here are details of the original data set.
 Below you'll find information on the project and on the transformations done.
-At the end there is a descritpion of the final clean data set.
+At the end there is a descritpion on the final clean data set.

 ## Human Activity Recognition Using Smartphones Data Set